hnjw-png/battleships/README.md

 * The user will always receive printed prompts stating whats going on, for example: (f"You got this many guesss {turns} left, Good Luck! " ) or ("Well done you managed to find all the ships!").

-## The function that stops you from selecting coordinates outside of the board game.
+## The function that stops the user from selecting coordinates outside of the board game.

-* I used a function called def get_user_input(self), and the the try, while in range method to read the users guesses and read if they are guessing a number inside the board.You will be prompted that you have not chosen a place on the board and asked to make another guess.
+* I used a function called def get_user_input, and the try, while in range method to read the users guesses and read if they are guessing a number inside the board.
+The user will be prompted that they have not chosen a place on the board and asked to make another guess.

 ## How many turns, and calculating amount of turns.

-* You have 12 chances to choose correctly, before the game ends.
+* You have 20 chances to choose correctly, before the game ends.

 * The while method is used in my rungame function, to keep track of how turns the user has taken.
-The users turns will not exceed 12.
+The users turns will not exceed 20.

 * A prompt keeps the user informed of how many turns they have remaining.